Beyond equivalent circuit representations in nonlinear systems with inherent memory: Abstract

 \section{Abstract}

-Basic multimode impedance analysis grounded in the availability of nonequilibrium charge carriers and their retarded path towards equilibrium is used to access the inadequacy of equivalent circuits in nonlinear systems with inherent memory.
-On the basic grounds of coexisting generation and trapping sites and their relaxation times, we show how seeming complexity of frequency-dependent impedance that matches a vast universe of experimental evidences can be reduced to simple combinations of basic microscopic ingredients.
-The emergence of counterintuitive features such as a negative capacitances or unexpected inductances becomes a metaphoric construction with poor physical meaning, pointing to the limitations and ambiguities of the symbolic nature of ``equivalent'' circuits.
+Basic multimode impedance analysis, based on the availability of nonequilibrium charge carriers and their delayed return to equilibrium, is employed to assess the state of equivalent circuit representations.
+This analysis highlights the necessity of surpassing these representations in nonlinear systems with inherent memory, along with their associated advantages and limitations.
+On the basic grounds of generation and recombination (or trapping) of nonequilibrium carriers and their relaxation times, we show how seeming complexity of frequency-dependent impedance that matches a vast universe of experimental evidences can be reduced to simple combinations of basic microscopic ingredients.
+Counterintuitive features, such as a negative capacitances or unexpected inductances, arise when the results are projected onto linear equivalent circuit representations.
+This indicates the presence of certain limitations and potential ambiguities in the symbolic representation of 'equivalent' circuits.
 Our approach further provides a microscopic perspective that exposes the linkage of an apparent flux with an apparent inductance dismissing any magnetic essence.